Top Ten Interesting and Fun Facts About Birds

 Find out more about birds...

 I hope that you've enjoyed reading these top ten fun and interesting facts about birds as much as I have writing about them!

 I've done some more research for you and found some cool sites and other resources you can check out if you want to find out more about the fascinating world of birds - they are amazing aren't they?

 You can find these resources below.
 Just click through to whatever interests you most.

-Oh, and before you go, just fly over to the poll there at the right and cast your vote!
+Oh, and before you go, just fly up to the poll above and cast your vote!

 - Birds - videos, photos and facts - ARKive

 Most popular birds.
 View videos and photos of 50 of the most popular birds in nature.
 Learn more about their biology, threats and conservation.

 - BirdLife International - conserving the world's birds

 BirdLife International is a global alliance of conservation organisations working together for the world's birds and people.